-The Instituto Superior de la Danza Alicia Alonso (ISDAA) issues this statement in relation to the recent information published in the press about the conviction, for harassment of a teacher, of the Degree in Visual Arts and Dance, a degree jointly taught and managed by the Universidad Rey Juan Carlos and the Instituto Superior de Danza "Alicia Alonso" (a non-profit institution declared of general interest) in the framework of a public service to education.
-According to the Judgment of the Provincial Court pending resolution by the Supreme Court dated March 30, 2023, the events occurred between 2014 and February 2017 or six years ago, a period in which there was no labor dependence of this teacher either with the Higher Institute of Dance "Alicia Alonso" or with the Rey Juan Carlos University, since he was part of the staff of the Carampa Circus School of the Association of Jugglers, which had the delegated competences of practices through the subscription of a collaboration agreement dated October 20, 2014.
-It was in this place where the facts judged were denounced and occurred, corroborated in the statement of the Head of Studies, where it also appears that neither the Institute nor the university were notified of the dismissal of this teacher and therefore, neither of its causes.
+El Alicia Alonso Higher Dance Institute (ISDAA) issues this statement in relation to the recent information published in the press about the conviction, for harassment of a professor, of the Degree in Visual Arts and Dance, a degree taught and managed jointly by the Rey Juan Carlos University and the “Alicia Alonso” Higher Institute of Dance (a non-profit institution declared of general interest) within the framework from a public service to education.
+According to the Ruling of the Provincial Court pending Resolution by the Supreme Court dated March 30, 2023, the events that occurred took place between 2014 and February 2017, that is, six years ago, a period in which there was no employment relationship with this professor or with the “Alicia Alonso” Higher Institute of Dance or with the Rey Juan Carlos University, since he was part of the staff of the Carampa Circus School of the Jugglers Association, which had the delegated powers of practices through the signing of a collaboration agreement dated October 20, 2014.
+It was in this place where the events judged corroborated in a statement from the Director of Studies, where it also appears that neither the Institute nor the university were notified of the dismissal of this professor and, therefore, neither of its causes.

-After receiving the information from the URJC, in less than 24 hours urgent preventive measures were taken, all existing protocols were reinforced, those measures provided for in the Internal Regulations of the Institute regarding the protection of the alleged victims and, preserving the academic interests of the students, adopting the following measures:
+After receiving the information from the URJC, in less than 24 hours urgent preventive measures were taken, all existing protocols were reinforced, those measures provided for in the Internal Regulations of the Institute regarding the protection of the alleged victims and, preserving the academic interests of students, adopting the following measures: